Alan Wick HPD, DHP, CBT(Hyp), Acc Hyp Sup, MNCH(Acc), MAfSFH...

-Alan Wick gained his diploma at the renowned Clifton Practice in Bristol.
+Alan Wick gained his diploma in 2007, at the renowned Clifton Practice in Bristol.
 He trained in a style of hypnotherapy called Solution Focused Hypnotherapy (SFH), and believes that a positive, forward looking approach to treatment is the most effective way to help people back to happy, productive lives.
 He says;

 "......effective therapy requires a partnership between client and therapist, and every client I meet already has the resources they need to get better......this is a method of therapy that is absolutely enjoyable, it will put a smile on your face!"